schappim/mBot-Gitbook/section-3-chapter-15-motor-control.md

 \[Image 2.16.2: The described Scratch blocks and the corresponding Arduino text\]

-We right click, now, on the program and upload it.
-We should first make sure, of course, that we are connected to the appropriate COM port, like we saw in the previous chapter.
-We might also want to hold the mBot up because it is going to run the sketch immediately and the wheels are going to start spinning.
+Right click, now, on the program and upload it.
+You should make sure first, of course, that you the mBot is connected to the appropriate COM port, like we saw in the previous chapter.
+You might also want to hold the mBot up because it is going to run the sketch immediately and the wheels are going to start spinning.

-After uploading the program we should see the wheels spinning for 5 seconds and then stop.
+After uploading the program you should see the wheels spinning for 5 seconds and then stop.

-In order to test the robot on the floor we should turn the switch off, unplug the USB cable and put the robot on some clear space.
+In order to test the robot on the floor you should turn the switch off, unplug the USB cable and put the robot on some clear space.

 The mBot is powered by the batteries and the program is always stored inside the Arduino board.
 Turning the mBot back on will execute it automatically, but then only once.